experius/Magento-1-Experius-Patch-Helper/README.md

 Return conflicting local overwrites and rewrites which maybe need to be manually patched.

-Added frontend .phtml check based on change /base/ template files by patch
+Added frontend .phtml check based on changed app/design/frontend/base/default/template/ template files by patch